back1992/mojitos/README.md

         }
     });

-Mojitos attempts to follow the [expressjs](http://expressjs.com/) api where possible to help with developer adoption.
+Mojitos attempts to follow the [expressjs](http://expressjs.com/) api where possible to help with the developers cognitive load.

 ## api